How to Export Asana to Excel

 No Filtering = You’re The Filter

-When exporting from Asana, you can’t apply filters to exclude certain project fields, tasks, or other criteria.
+When exporting from Asana to Excel, you can’t apply filters to exclude certain project fields, tasks, or other criteria.
 This is a real oversight, and one I would correct if I were on the Asana team.

 In most cases, the task you are trying to carry out by exporting your Asana data to Excel probably requires a subset of your project data rather than the whole thing.